andrewtweber/laravel-polls/README.md

 If you have Laravel Nova, copy the `src/Nova/*.stub` files into your Nova models directory.

+This will allow you to create and update polls.

 ## Todo

 * Additional views not using Bootstrap
 * More config options (User model, enable or disable guest votes, etc.)
+* Named routes